-Hutt Street Centre's Strategic Plan 2010-2012 clearly defined the strategic directions and specific goals for the 3-year period.
-The Strategic Plan describes what we aspire for into the future, defines our objects and highlights the values, which underpin our operations.
+Hutt Street Centre's Strategic Plan 2012-2015 clearly defines the strategic directions and specific goals for the 3-year period.
+The Strategic Plan describes what we aspire to into the future, defines our objects and highlights the values, which underpin our operations.
 Measures of success have been indicated for each of our stated goals.

-The Strategic Plan set the course for Hutt Street Centre and is the foundation for preparing the Centre's Business and Operational Work Plans.
+The Strategic Plan sets the course for Hutt Street Centre and is the foundation for preparing the Centre's Business and Operational Work Plans.
+In addition to the key objectives the 4 pillars adopted over the length of the Strategic Plan include: